shahbuland/valorant-skinfaker/README.md

 - Numpy
 - PyQt5

-I used miniconda and I think that's probably the simplest way to get this working on windows.
+I used miniconda on Windows and I think that's probably the simplest way to get this working on windows.
 You can google how to install each of the above packages in miniconda, each is a single line.